-"The chairperson of the Authority must preside at each meeting of the committee at which he or she is present unless the chairperson vacates the chair for a particular meeting...If the ...chairperson of a committee is absent from a meeting,...the deputy chairperson (if any)...of the committee must preside...If...a deputy chairperson has not been appointed, or if...the deputy chairperson is also absent, the members of...the committee that are present must elect 1 of their number to preside at that meeting, and that person may exercise at that meeting the responsibilities, duties, and powers of the chairperson."
+"The chairperson of the Authority must preside at each meeting of the committee in person unless the chairperson vacates the chair for a particular meeting.
+If the chairperson of a committee is absent from a meeting, the deputy chairperson (if any) of the committee must preside.
+If a deputy chairperson has not been appointed, or if the deputy chairperson is also absent, the members of the committee that are present must elect one of their number to preside at that meeting, and that person may exercise at that meeting the responsibilities, duties, and powers of the chairperson."